-The College of Business and Public Administration offers the Master of Business Administration (MBA) and Master of Public Administration (MPA) as well as a joint degree in PhD in Information Sciences with Claremont Graduate University (Drucker).
-Other programs include internships with local manufacturing and service companies, joint research with faculty, and consulting programs with area businesses.
-The strongest areas of study are finance, information systems, marketing, accounting, management, and entrepreneurship.
-The most popular courses are accounting, finance, information systems, and marketing.
-Regular programs bring distinguished speakers and visiting professors to campus.
+The College of Business and Public Administration offers the Master of Business Administration (MBA), Master of Public Administration (MPA), and Master of Accounting (MAcc) as well as a joint degree in in law (MBA/JD and MPA/JD) and pharmacy (MBA/PharmD and MPA/PharmD).
+The strongest areas of study are financial resources, human resources, and executive development.
+The most popular courses are Executive Leadership, Negotiation, and Ethics.

-Forty-eight total credits are required to complete the MBA, including 20 elective credits.
+Forty-seven total credits are required to complete the MBA, including 9 elective credits.
 Required courses include:

 Required courses for the MPA include: